aignemb/project-logger/README.md

 ## Usage
 - Requires python3
-- Before running, ensure you are in the **Project Logger** directory
+- Before running, ensure you are in the **Project Logger** directory (see Optional Setup for alternative)

 Usage: python3 project_logger.py [FLAG]...
 [ARGUMENT]...
 Run help (see exaple below) for detailed usage instructions